Valdes-Tresanco-MS/gmx_MMPBSA/docs/command-line.md

                   [-lp <Topology>] [-make-mdins] [-use-mdins] [-rewrite-output]
                   [--clean]

-gmx_MMPBSA is a new tool aid to perform end-state free energy calculations based on AMBER's MMPBSA.py with GROMACS files.
+gmx_MMPBSA is a new tool based on AMBER's MMPBSA.py aiming to perform end-state free energy calculations with GROMACS files.
 This program is an adaptation of Amber's MMPBSA.py and essentially works as such.
 As gmx_MMPBSA adapts MMPBSA.py, since it has all the resources of this script and work with any GROMACS version.

 optional arguments:
   -h, --help            show this help message and exit